AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 title: Manage branches with the Project Web Interface
 description: Learn how to manage the environment branches for Adobe Commerce on cloud infrastructure using the Project Web Interface.
 role: Developer
-feature: Cloud, Console, Install
+feature: Cloud, Install
 exl-id: 2c4ef149-fdb9-473f-91fd-5e6421ac5a43
 ---
 # Manage branches with the Project Web Interface

-Every Adobe Commerce on cloud infrastructure environment has an associated Git branch.
-You can manage your environments using either the Project Web Interface and the `magento-cloud` CLI.
-You can use Git commands, but the cloud CLI commands interact with platform features whereas the Git commands do not.
+You can manage your environments using either the Project Web Interface or the `magento-cloud` CLI.
+Your project files are stored in a Git repository.
+You can use Git commands to manage your code, but the `magento-cloud` CLI is designed to interact with platform features whereas the Git commands do not.
 See [Git commands](../dev-tools/cloud-cli-overview.md#git-commands) in the cloud CLI topic.

 This topic discusses how to use the Project Web Interface to:

-- Add or delete an environment.
-You cannot add or delete the `master` branch for Pro plan Staging and Production.
-You can branch from a `master` branch.
+- Add or delete an environment
 - Sync (`git pull`) from the parent environment
 - Merge (`git push`) to the parent environment

->[!INFO]
+>[!TIP]
 >
 >You cannot create branches from Pro Staging and Production environments.
+You can branch from the `master` branch.

-## Create or delete an environment
+## Create an environment

 The branching strategy uses a common Git workflow where you develop code and add extensions in a development branch.
 See [Starter](../architecture/starter-architecture.md) and [Pro](../architecture/starter-develop-deploy-workflow.md) architecture overviews.

 - For Starter, create a `staging` branch from the `master` branch, then branch from `staging` for development.
--  For Pro, create a development branch from the integration environment.
+- For Pro, create a development branch from the `Integration` environment.

 Your account supports a limited number of active Git branches and an unlimited number of inactive development branches.
 Manage active and inactive branches by adding or deleting a branch.
 When deleted, a branch is deactivated and remains listed in the project branches list as _inactive_.
 You can activate the inactive branch later or you can [delete the branch](../dev-tools/cloud-cli-overview.md#) using the CLI.